Is Vanguard a Scam?

 Miscellaneous Services

-Extended Hours Trading: Vanguard only offers after-hours trading.
-There is no pre-market session.
+Extended Hours Trading: Vanguard only has after-hours trading, not pre-market trading.

-Recurring Mutual Fund Purchases: Vanguard offers autopilot purchases of (Vanguard-branded) mutual funds.
+Recurring Mutual Fund Purchases: You can set up automatic purchases of Vanguard mutual funds.

 Initial Public Offerings: Not available at Vanguard.

-Individual Retirement Accounts: Vanguard has Roth, Traditional, SEP, and SIMPLE retirement accounts.
-The business accounts have fees in some situations.
+Individual Retirement Accounts: Vanguard has Roth, Traditional, SEP, and SIMPLE IRAs.
+Business accounts have fees in some cases.

 Recommendations